We tested the 11 Best AgencyAnalytics Alternatives in 2026

 On Whatagraph, you can create custom widgets natively within your dashboard in seconds.
 You don’t need to go back and forth from one tab to another—you can simply drag and drop the widgets onto your dashboard.

-- 130+ integrations including warehouses, SQL databases, and file-sharing services
+- 130+ integrations including SQL databases, data warehouses, Google Ads, HubSpot, Salesforce CRM, and Google Sheets

 - Custom metrics and dimensions